pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 Rival 1:
 - Tail Whip + spam Tackle

-> Check stats on level up after Rival 1
+> Optional: check stats on level up after Rival 1
 > - 10 ATK - Tail Whip x3 on Weedle Guy in forest
-> - 12 ATK - Tail Whip + Tackle x2 on L3 Rat encounter only
 > - 12 DEF is bad defense, expect Geodude & Onix to do more damage (see Defensive Ranges)
 > - 11 SPC is likely bad special (3 hit on Geodude and/or Onix)
 > - 12 SPC is guaranteed good special (2 hit on Geodude & Onix)